Missouri Dog Breeder Licensing Requirements

 Quick Summary

 Missouri has some of the strongest dog breeder laws in the country under its Animal Care Facilities Act (ACFA).
-Any person who keeps more than 3 intact female dogs for breeding must get a commercial breeder license from the Missouri Department of Agriculture.
-Hobby breeders with 10 or fewer intact females must still register with the state each year.
+Any person who keeps more than 3 intact female dogs for breeding purposes must obtain a commercial breeder license from the Missouri Department of Agriculture.
+Hobby or show breeders with up to 10 intact females must register with the state annually but are exempt from full commercial licensing and inspection requirements.

 License Required Yes